Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/Overview.md

 The solution joint developed with Avyan consulting (Microsoft MVP partner) was designed to illustrate an end to end solution that can satisfy the needs in organizations that maybe looking for a cloud solution to reduce the burden, or cost of deployment.
 This solution enables the ability to:

--	Collect, store, and retrieve payment card data while complying with stringent Payment Card Industry, Data Security Standards (PCI DSS) requirements.
+-	Collect, store, and retrieve payment card data while complying with stringent Payment Card Industry, Data Security Standards (PCI DSS 3.2) requirements.

 This solution illustrates the management of credit card data including card number, expiration, CVC (Card Verification Check) numbers securely in a four-tier secure and compliant solution could be deployed as an end-to-end Azure solution.